Arkiralor/oss-db-api/readme.md

 ```
 1. Make env and .env file.
-2. Edit 'REPROT_PATH' in main to the folder containing the Allure Reports.
+2. Edit 'REPORT_PATH' in main to the folder containing the Allure Reports.
 3. Edit .env file as per format given below.

 4. Run init.py to initialize the tables.